 For a start, use multilingual live chat to increase the conversion rates of pre-sale inquiries that come through.
 These are opportunities for your teams to address concerns, sell suitable products, and possibly upsell as well.

-Once your visitors become actual customers, your team should be ready to tackle possible refunds, chargebacks or disputes.
+Once your visitors become actual customers, your team should be ready to tackle possible refunds, chargebacks, disputes or failed payments.
 When you have an extended multilingual customer support team, you have the manpower you need to turn things around — especially when urgent tickets come through.
 Customer support outsourcing is also one other way to help you generate more profit by reducing the operational costs of running a multilingual customer support team.

 Tip: Find a trusted multilingual customer support outsourcing partner that understands your brand, your niche, and has extensive experience in the industry you are in.
 A strong partner is one that is able to generate both sales and reduce operational costs through customer experience.